-Bavaria is probably the most beautiful state in Germany – full of historic sights, cute towns and villages, bustling cities, and great scenery and if you are wondering about the best things to do in Bavaria and the most beautiful places to visit this post is for you.
-This post will cover some of the best places to visit in Bavaria and many more travel tips.
+Bavaria is probably the most beautiful state in Germany – full of historic sights, cute towns and villages, bustling cities, and great scenery and if you are wondering about the best places to visit in Bavaria this post is for you.
+This post will cover some of the most beautiful places in Bavaria and many more travel tips.

-Coming from the northern part of Germany (Bremen), I hate to say it, but, yes, Bavaria is the prettiest state here.
+Coming from the northern part of Germany (Bremen), I hate to say it, but, yes, Bavaria is probably the most state in Germany.

 Located all the way down in the south of Germany, bordering Austria, it isn’t a place where I would just visit regularly.